k-bx/haskell-scripting/README.md

 - [ ] reading inpfile, writing outfile
 - [ ] `optparse-applicative` with options and subcommands
 - [ ] "small project" scripts for multi-module scripting
-- [ ] tell about compiling script inside existing project `stack ghc ...`
+- [ ] tell about compiling script inside existing project `stack ghc ...` (`runghc`?), useful for reusing code to read config or other
 - [ ] mention `ghcid` and `intero`
 - [ ] mention `OPTIONS_GHC -Wall -Werror`
 - [ ] mention `--optimized` or whatever is a way to compile with `-O`